mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 # ]
 ```

-Transformation is just as simple.
-If you need to uppercase all occurrences of the word "other," you can call the `DeepUppercase` method, and Softanza will propagate the change through the entire structure:
+Transformations are just as straightforward.
+To *uppercase* all occurrences of the word `"other"`, use the `DeepUppercase()` method.
+Softanza propagates the change throughout the structure automatically:

 ```ring
 o1.DeepUppercase("other")